LukeyBSystems/deepstatsdocs/index.md

 DeepStats are also easily composable with a chaining system.
 Add DeepStats to a weapon, then use the final weapon stats as base values for your character to scale even further.
 Alternatively, a collection of modifiers can be applied to many instances of DeepStats, allowing you to apply your Player passive Modifiers to your Minions, or have a set of zone Modifiers which affect every enemy in an area.

 Finally, customize the post-processing of stats with the math expression parser built into the editor.
 Use a polynomial function to convert armour rating into a damage reduction percentage, or clamp your Resistance stat between 0 and 100 then round the final value.
+Additional Modifier types are available to modify the final value of a stat.

 For a detailed look at the kinds of modifiers you can create see either the [modifiers overview](/Modifiers) or check out some of the [recipes](/Recipes).